 Some contests in the Primary Election change depend on which districts you live in.

 - Many contests, such as state representative, are divided into districts.
 We use your address where you live to assign you to a district.
 You get to vote in the contests for your district if that district is up for election that year.

-- Other contests, such as governor, are state-wide.
+- Other contests, such as US senator, are state-wide.
 All voters can vote in these contests.

 Your districts are listed on your voter information card.
 Or you can use the Voter Information Lookup.

 Your Party Affects Your Ballot

 Many choices that appear on your Primary Election ballot depend on your political party.
 You may only vote in a party contest in if you are a member of that party.